pfgithub/scpl/docs/actions/addtrellocard.md

 > This action requires that Shortcuts has permission to use WFTrelloAccessResource.

+## description
+### summary
+Creates a new card on the specified list and board in your Trello account.

 ### usage
 `addtrellocard name=[string|text] undefined=[???] undefined=[???] undefined=[???] position=[string <${strInfo}>] attachments=[variable] wftrellodescription=[string|text]`